impostorsguides/impostorsguides.github.io/index.md

 I use internet-archived links whenever possible, so you can see what I saw at the time I encountered the pages that I reference.

-My first choice for these archived links is usually [The Wayback Machine](https://www.archive.org/), since they don't obfuscate the links and you can see what link you'll be visiting.
+My first choice for these archived links is usually [The Wayback Machine](https://www.archive.org/){:target="_blank" rel="noopener"}, since they don't obfuscate the links and you can see what link you'll be visiting.
 Occasionally, that wasn't possible:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-1134am.png" width="90%" style="border: 1px solid black; padding: 0.5em">